uzoway/serene-studio-animation/README.md

 ### Approach

-Feel free to review the code for a more detailed understanding of my approach, as I have simplified it as much as possible.
+Please feel free to review the code for a more detailed understanding of my approach, as I have simplified it as much as possible.

 ## Author